-Practice will be every weekday from 4:00-6:00 that we don’t have games for all players.
+Practice will be every weekday from 4:00-6:00 during the season when we don’t have games for all players.
 It is important that you attend every training session because we use a system of play that is taught in increments and not all at once.
 Missing practice may mean that you miss something vital and could impact your success and correspondingly that of the team.
 If you have to miss practice we would appreciate it if you would call, text or email one of us and let us know.

 Remember you need 10 practice DAYS before you can play in your first game.
 There are only 12 practice days before the first games, so don’t miss any sessions.

 Come to practice ready to learn and work hard.

 Show up on time and be ready to start practice on time, we will always start and end on time.